This post may include affiliate links. Thank you for your support.

 Instructions

-- Preheat oven to 400 degrees F. Line a large, rimmed baking sheet with parchment paper, or aluminum foil, for easy clean up.
+- Preheat Oven and Prepare Pan: Arrange oven rack to the center position and then preheat the oven to 400 degrees F. Line a large, rimmed baking sheet with parchment paper or aluminum foil for easy clean up.

-- Roast the brussels sprouts in the oven, tossing them halfway through cooking, for about 30-40 minutes, or until they are tender and caramelized.
+- Roast Brussel Sprouts in Oven: Transfer the brussels sprouts to the preheated oven and roast, tossing them at the halfway point, for about 30-40 minutes, or until they are tender and caramelized.

-- Meanwhile, make the sauce: Add all the ingredients, except the water, in the bowl of a food processor or blender.
-Process until smooth.
-If the sauce is too thick, slowly add in 1 tablespoon of water at a time, with the machine running, until desired consistency is achieved.
-Taste and adjust for seasoning.
+- Meanwhile, Make the Asian Style Peanut Sauce: Add all the peanut butter, soy sauce, lime juice, rice vinegar, honey, and garlic ingredients to the bowl of a food processor or blender.
+Cover the bowl and process the ingredients until completely smooth.
+Taste and adjust the peanut sauce.
+If the sauce is too thick, slowly add a little water with the machine running until desired consistency is achieved.
 (SEE NOTES)

-- Toss sprouts (optional – see notes): Transfer the roasted brussels sprouts to a serving bowl.
-Pour on ½ of the sauce and toss well to coat.
+- Toss Sprouts with Sauce: Transfer the roasted brussels sprouts to a large mixing bowl or serving bowl.
+Drizzle a little (less than half) of the peanut sauce over the sprouts and toss well to coat.

-- Serve: Garnish the sprouts with green onions, cilantro, peanuts, red pepper flakes and sesame seeds.
-Drizzle with the remaining sauce and serve.
-Enjoy!
+- Serve Asian Style Brussels Sprouts: Garnish the Asian sprouts with sliced green onions, chopped cilantro, roasted peanuts, red pepper flakes, and sesame seeds, if using.
+Drizzle the remaining peanut sauce over the top or serve on the side.
+Enjoy immediately!

 Video